 Gerken used the example of Charles Murray, whose writings on race and intelligence draw violent reactions at some colleges.
 When he spoke at her law school, “students and faculty engaged with him, and students held a separate event to protest and discuss the implications of his work.”
-He encountered opposition, but not chaos.
+He encountered opposition without chaos.

-I’m not going to weigh in on the pros and cons of campus heckling or its control.
-This blog isn’t about demonstration tactics or campus free-speech rights.
+I’m not going to weigh in on the pros and cons of campus heckling or method for its control.
+This blog isn’t about the limits of free speech.

 But I found Gerken’s ideas useful for person-to-person conversation.

-Law schools can handle provocative speakers, Gerken wrote, not because law students find offensive ideas palatable.
+Law schools handle provocative speakers well, Gerken wrote, not because law students find offensive ideas palatable.
 Instead, she says, they have been taught “the difference between righteousness and self-righteousness.”

 Both are based on the awareness that we are “in a war over values” in which “we should fight and fight hard for what we believe.”